ʻAkikiki: Taxonomy

 Although the taxonomic affinities of Oreomystis remain uncertain, some phylogenetic evidence indicates that it is most closely allied with the ʻalauahios (Paroreomyza).
-Together, they form the second most basal recent lineage within the Hawaiian honeycreepers aside from the recently-extinct poʻouli (Melamprosops phaeosoma), and the most basal extant lineage.
+Together, they form the second most basal recent lineage within the Hawaiian honeycreepers aside from the recently extinct poʻouli (Melamprosops phaeosoma), and the most basal extant lineage.
 However, other studies support it being slightly more derived than Paroreomyza.

 Description

 The ʻakikiki is small (13 cm length; 12-17 g mass), with gray plumage above and white below.
 It is not sexually dimorphic.
 Juveniles have large white eye rings; adults may retain a pale eyebrow for several years.
 Legs and bill are pink.
 The tail is short compared to other birds on Kauaʻi, giving it a stocky appearance.

 Vocalizations

 The adult contact call is a short weet or whit, sometimes doubled.
 The call may also resemble that of the ʻanianiau, with which it may flock.
 Its song, heard only in breeding season, is a descending trill.
-The juvenile begging call is a stuttering series of chits.
+The juvenile breeding call is a stuttering series of chits.
 During the breeding season, females use a similar call to solicit feeding by males.